Rouhollah Zamani

-Rouhollah Zamani (Persian: روحالله زمانی) is an Iranian actor, known for his performance in the 2020 film Sun Children.
+Rouhollah Zamani (Persian: روحالله زمانی) is an Iranian actor, most known for his performance in the film Sun Children (2020), for which he won the Marcello Mastroianni Award at the 77th Venice International Film Festival.

 Career

 Zamani rose to prominence for his performance as Ali in the acclaimed 2020 drama film Sun Children, which was shortlisted at the 93rd Academy Awards for Best Foreign Language Film.
 He won a Marcello Mastroianni Award, a Children and Youth International Film Festival Award and a Fajr Film Festival Honorary Diploma for his performance in the 2020 film.